Saskatoon: History

-In 1885 the North-West Rebellion affected the tiny community in a variety of ways.
+In 1885, the North-West Rebellion affected the tiny community in a variety of ways.
 Chief Whitecap and Charles Trottier passed through the present day University campus on their way to join Louis Riel's armed forces at Batoche, Saskatchewan.
 Following the fighting at the Battle of Fish Creek, and the Battle of Batoche, wounded Canadian soldiers convalesced at the Marr Residence which is today a historic site.
 A few died in care and were buried in the Pioneer Cemetery near the Exhibition Grounds.

 A town charter for the west side of the river was obtained in 1903, and this settlement adopted the name Saskatoon; the original townsite, which became a village that year, was renamed Nutana.
-In 1906 Saskatoon became a city with a population of 4,500, which included the communities of Saskatoon, Riversdale and Nutana.
+In 1906, Saskatoon became a city with a population of 4,500, which included the communities of Saskatoon, Riversdale and Nutana.
 In 1955, a newly established community west of the city, Montgomery Place, was annexed, followed by the neighbouring town of Sutherland in 1956.
-Saskatoon serves as a regional center for the northern prairies and for central and northern Saskatchewan.
+Saskatoon serves as a regional centre for the northern prairies and for central and northern Saskatchewan.